William Penn SD et al. v. Pa. Dept. of Education et al. (Pa. Commonwealth Court, 2018)

 Chronology of the case

 The lawsuit went to trial in Commonwealth Court beginning Nov.
 12, 2021.
 The trial lasted for nearly four months.
-Post-trial proceedings will culminate in oral argument on the legal issues in the case on July 26, 2022..
+Post-trial proceedings were followed by oral argument on the legal issues in the case on July 26, 2022, and the court rendered its decision on Feb.
+7, 2023, finding that Pennsylvania’s school funding system violates the state constitution’s education clause and equal protection provisions.
+A more complete history is below.

 Read Frequently Asked Questions About the School Funding Case.
 Current information about the case is also available at FundOurSchoolsPA.org, a joint website developed by the Education Law Center and Public Interest Law Center.